liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 an environment that helps manage document changes.
 Liferay's Documents and Media provides these capabilities.

-@product_name@'s document management apps support accessing apps on different kinds of devices and environments.
+@product@'s document management apps support accessing apps on different kinds of devices and environments.
 Not only can you access documents from your site via your browser, but you can also access them from your native file browser and use Liferay Sync to access them from your tablet or mobile device.